darkoverlordofdata/dumbgame/README.md

     * horrible 4 color pallete

-thats it - don't go expecting this kind of service every day
+thats it no game logic yet - don't go expecting this kind of service every day

 ## wasm-4